KTreviD/movatic_test/README.md

 Data Retrieval:

-Data is collected from different sources or endpoints, including regions and stations.
+Data is collected from 3 different endpoints, including regions and stations.
 Data Processing:

 A new array is created where each region contains a list of stations that match its region_id.